St. Paul Medical Foundation

 Heart and lung medicine at UT Southwestern has earned a national reputation for outstanding, independently reported patient results.
 Recent data released by the Scientific Registry of Transplant Recipients ranked St. Paul above the national average in three-year survival rates for both heart and lung transplants.
 This success is all the more impressive because academic medical centers take the sickest, most difficult to treat cases – often including those patients who have been declined further treatment by other hospitals.

 So, tee off with us for the 2014 Transplant Tee and support this work by helping sustain the Medical Center’s expertise in heart and lung medicine as we continue to save lives.
+Learn more at the St. Paul Transplant Tee website.

 Next Seminar for the Friends of Heart, Lung and Vascular Programs: